 Those who venture up into Tibet’s almost-mythical landscape are often moved to poetic descriptions.
 The Roof of the World.
 The Third Pole.
 Land of the Gods.
 Whatever you want to call it, here you can expect to be challenged and amazed at every step.

-It’s almost impossible to have a clear-eyed view of Tibet without taking a position on the political situation, though despite the ever-present tension in the background, this is a country that has lost none of its fascination for the visitor.
+It’s almost impossible to have a clear-eyed view of Tibet without taking a position on the political situation, though despite the ever-present tension in the background, this is a country that has lost none of its fascination.

 Tibetans are fiercely protective of their ancient culture and Buddhist religion, which is reflected most obviously in the temples and monasteries dotting the plateau, joyful festivals, and a profound reverence towards the monastic tradition.
 Beijing may claim sovereignty, but it hasn’t yet managed to sever the bond that many still feel with the exiled Dalai Lama.